iandk/documentation/source/installing.rst

 Installing
 ----------

-For easiest installation, if you have one of the listed suppored distributions, you con simply install our package and get going!
+For easiest installation, if you have one of the listed suppored distributions, you can simply install our package and get going!

 .. tabs::